Project 1: Shurmo Education and Livelihood Development (SELD)

 Goal of the Project

-SELD is funded by ChildLink supporters, SHE supporters and an ANCP (Australian and Nonprofit Cooperating Program) grant through DFAT (Australian Department of Foreign Affairs and Trade).
+SELD is funded by ChildLink supporters, SHE supporters, and an ANCP (Australian and Nonprofit Cooperating Program) grant through DFAT (Australian Department of Foreign Affairs and Trade).
 This project began in 2012 in partnership with BBBC across three kebeles.

 Phase 1 was designed to get vulnerable children to school and healthy, while laying a foundation of good development awareness.
 The focus will shift to economically empowering households to enable them to be self-sustainable.

-Progress Update (from July’20 until June’21)
+Progress Update

 To help vulnerable children attend school and improve food security for farming households, donate today.